Strawberry picking: our guide to the best places in the UK

 Grove Farm in Leighton Buzzard

 What else can I do here?
 After you have picked your own fruit you can stock up on vegetables too.
-Fresh vegetables grown on the farm are available to buy from a stall onsite.
-There is also a picnic area
+Fresh vegetables grown on the farm are available to buy from a stall onsite

 How much?
 Entry is free to the pick-your-own field and the fruit will be weighed and priced up at the end